 — Leau Est La Vie Camp (@NoBayouBridge) August 10, 2018

 In the heart of the swamp itself, we discuss what has been happening with the camp in the past 6 months; since we last talked with Water Protectors involved in resistance to the Bayou Bridge pipeline.
 In that time, things have escalated on the side of ETP, and also in the courts.
 ETP goons have harassed and attacked Water Protectors, coming into protest sites and pointing guns at unarmed people.
 They have removed tree sits and other structures, often putting people’s lives in danger.
-In the background, a series of court rulings have ruled against pipeline construction, yet ETP continues to build.
+In the background, a series of court rulings have ruled against pipeline construction, yet ETP continues to build and is looking for used heavy equipment for sale to finish the construction.

 Yesterday an aerial blockade was set up to block the Bayou Bridge Pipeline on private property.
 Despite having permission to be on the site, 4 people were arrested, including a journalist.
 They were charged with felonies under Louisiana’s anti-protest law. #NoBayouBridge #StopETP pic.twitter.com/mXYBlaU9JZ